 (Photo: courtesy of Wendy Moore, Melbourne, Victoria)

 The adult moth of this species has white forewings, each with a brown costa.
 The hindwings are off-white.
-The head and thorax are off-white, athough the side of the thorax are brown.
+The head and thorax are off-white, athough the sides of the thorax are brown.
 The wingspan is about 2 cms.

 The species has been found in: